Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 The FCA FG 16/5 Guidance helps firms effectively oversee all aspects of the lifecycle of outsourcing arrangements.
 For the purposes of this blog, we have summarized select FCA requirements and identified Prevalent Third-Party Risk Management Platform capabilities that demonstrate the breadth and value you can gain from our complete TPRM platform.
-For a complete listing of the FCA requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, Satisfying Compliance with Third-Party Risk Management Requirements.
+For a complete listing of the FCA requirements and how Prevalent capabilities map directly into them, please be sure to download the white paper, The Third-Party Risk Management Compliance Handbook.

-According to the FCA FG 16/5, an effective third-party IT services outsourcing includes:
+According to the FCA FG 16/5, effective third-party IT services outsourcing includes:

 The FCA views the proper use of outsourcing to the cloud and other third-party IT services as a way for firms to increase flexibility and enable innovation.
 On the other hand, the FCA acknowledges that cloud outsourcing can also introduce risks that need to be properly identified, monitored and mitigated.
 This is accomplished through a proper risk assessment.